Penfolds Grange: Collectability

-By the end of the 1980s the wine came to be regarded as a collectors' item.
+By the end of the 1980s the wine came to be regarded as a collector's item.
 The first vintage, 1951, is now considered highly collectable with one sold at auction in 2004 for just over $50,000 AUD.
 Collections of Grange have been sold at auction in Australia for AUD $431,000.

 Listed in the 4th edition of Langton’s Classification of Australian Wine at the "Exceptional" level, Grange has been in the top Langton classification since 1991.

 Penfolds Grange is the only wine to be heritage listed by the South Australian National Trust.

 Production style

 Unlike most expensive cult wines from the Old World which are from single vineyards or even small plots (called blocks) within vineyards, Grange is made from grapes harvested over a wide area.
 This means that the precise composition of the wine changes from year to year; it is the expertise of the winemakers which purchasers value, rather than the qualities of the specific places where the grapes are grown, or the particular vines.
 The quantity of Penfolds Grange produced varies from year to year, with 1,800 bottles of the original 1951 vintage produced.
 Gago states that 7,000 to 9,000 cases are made each vintage as of 2013.
 Despite the vagaries of grape sourcing and vintage variation due to growing conditions, some believe that there is a consistent and recognisable "Penfolds Grange" style.